stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 #### Understanding the output

-After running both steps, your `af_output` directory will contain a subdirectory named after the `name` field in your input JSON.
+After running both steps, your `af_output` directory will contain a sub-directory named after the `name` field in your input JSON.
 Its contents after a full run look like this:

 ``` none